MrJordanRoth/python-smtp-test/README.md

 - Ensure you have the correct SMTP settings configured before running the tool.
 - If you encounter issues, check that your Python environment is set up correctly and all dependencies are installed.
-- If you see an error such as: